flutter/website/src/docs/release/breaking-changes/test-text-input.md

 ## Description of change

 The Flutter framework tracks when the editing state of an `EditableText` widget changes.
-It keeps synchronizes this value to the engine, but only if the value has changed.
-The state of this value is tracked by the `TextInputClient`, and logic exists to prevent sending duplicative values to the engine side.
+It synchronizes this value to the engine, but only if the value has changed.
+The state of this value is tracked by the `TextInputClient`, and logic exists to prevent sending duplicate values to the engine side.

 A line of code currently prevents the `TextInputClient` from ever seeing changes to this value.
 On Android applications in particular, this causes problems if